 An Avantes irradiance calibrated spectrometer system can measure both radiometric as well as photometric quantities.
 Radiometric quantities are radiant energy (in Joule), Radiant power or flux (in Watt) or irradiance (Watt per cm2).
 Related photometric quantities are luminous flux (lumen) or illuminance (lux or lumen per m2).

-The measured spectral distribution is used to calculate the above-mentioned para–meters.
-An intensity calibrated light source such as those in Avantes’ factory calibration laboratory or our field calibration lamps, the AvaLight-HAL-CAL or AvaLight-DH-CAL, with known energy output (in µWatt/cm2/nm) are used as a reference.
+The measured spectral distribution is used to calculate the above-mentioned parameters.
+An intensity-calibrated light source such as those in Avantes’ factory calibration laboratory or our field calibration lamps, the AvaLight-HAL-CAL or AvaLight-DH-CAL, with known energy output (in µWatt/cm2/nm) are used as a reference.
 Calibrations can be performed at Avantes’ factory laboratory or in the field and stored on the EEPROM of the spectrometer (or an independent file) for future usage.
-AvaSoft-IRRAD Software is required for either type of calibration.
+AvaSoft-IRRAD software is required for either type of calibration.

 AvaSoft-IRRAD enables two ways to display and save calculated output:

 - In Time Measurement mode, any number of functions can be displayed simultaneously against time.
-For each function, a different radiometric, photometric, photon or color coordinate output parameter and/or wavelength range may be selected, as well as a different spectrometer channel.
+For each function, a different radiometric, photometric, photon or colour coordinate output parameter and/or wavelength range may be selected, as well as a different spectrometer channel.